 The Dark Side Of The Moon was recorded at Abbey Road Studios with engineer Alan Parsons, who had worked on Let It Be and Abbey Road for The Beatles.
 Upon hearing the album, Capitol Records launched a major advertising campaign.
 Since the songs were considered too long to be singles, the label released professionally edited shorter versions of the songs “Money”, “Time” and “Us And Them”.
 That helped the group get on more radio stations.
 “Money” even had an edited version that changed the “bullshit” line to just “bull”…in case station owners were afraid to offend anyone.
 Money, and lots of it, was flowing to the members of Pink Floyd.

 There is a great “Classic Albums” film documentary…The Making of The Dark Side Of The Moon.
-It features interviews with all 4 members of Pink Floyd, who offer great insights and play instruments to demonstrate some of the parts (a couple of really nice acoustic versions).
+It features interviews with all 4 members of Pink Floyd, who offer insights and play instruments to demonstrate some of the parts (a couple of really nice acoustic versions).
 The 2003 film is wonderfully edited together…going from live playing, right into the original studio versions.
-I bought the documentary, and now you can buy it on iTunes for only $1.99, or you can stream it free online.
+I bought the documentary, and now it’s for sale on iTunes for only $1.99, or you can stream it free online.

 With The Dark Side Of The Moon, Pink Floyd became the popular and influential band we know today.
 Roger Waters was the main songwriter, but all four members contributed some songwriting, and added to the arrangements, particularly David Gilmour’s perfect-for-each-song guitar solos.

 Follow up albums include: Wish You Were Here , #1 in 1975.
 It’s nearly as good as Dark Side, is the favorite of Gilmour and Wright, and includes the line from a clueless music executive asking the band members…”Which one’s Pink?”.
 Animals, #3 in 1977.
 And the 1979 album…The Wall.